cloudposse/atmos/README.md

   `environment: ue2`, whereas in [ue2-dev.yaml](example/config/ue2-dev.yaml) we defined `stage: dev`.
 These values will be available as variables in the Terraform and helmfile projects

    - `terraform` - defines variables for each Terraform project.
-Terraform project names correspond to the Terraform projects in the [projects](example/projects) folder
+Terraform project names correspond to the Terraform components in the [components](example/components) folder

    - `helmfile` - defines variables for each helmfile project.
-Helmfile project names correspond to the helmfile projects in the [helmfiles](example/projects/helmfiles) folder
+Helmfile project names correspond to the helmfile components in the [helmfiles](example/components/helmfiles) folder

 ## Run the Example